joshuaeckroth/cse230-website/lecture/linked-lists.markdown

 Now we have the equivalent of the diagram above.

 Note, because this will come up again in just a minute, that if you have a pointer to a structure, such as a pointer to a node:

 {% highlight cpp %}
-node *pnode = &mynode;
+list *head = &mynode;
 {% endhighlight %}

 then to access the elements of the structure, you can use `->` rather than dereference `*` followed by `.` like so:

 {% highlight cpp %}
 // these are equivalent:
-pnode->value = 14.0;
+head->value = 14.0;
-(*pnode).value = 14.0;
+(*head).value = 14.0;
 {% endhighlight %}

 It's just an extra syntax for convenience.

 ## A menagerie of functions

 It was tedious to make each node and then link them together.
 Let's make functions that do this for us.
 Since these functions will be creating node variables, we'll use the `new` operator, and we'll create a function that deletes an entire list (because when you use `new` you gotta remember to `delete`).

-Preliminary: set up a new "type" called a `list`.

-{% highlight cpp %}
-#include <iostream>
-#include <cassert>
-#include <cmath>
-using namespace std;

-struct node {
-    double value;
-    node* pnext;
-};

-// let's make a new type: a pointer to a node is a 'list' typedef node* list;
-{% endhighlight %}

 ## Insert front